 Swimming Pool Accidents

 With South Florida’s year-round warm temperatures, many homes have swimming pools and hot tubs as attractive amenities.
 But swimming pools pose potential dangers, particularly to young children.
 When pools are not property secured, children can suffer serious or fatal accidents in them.
-Drowning is the leading cause of death of young children in Florida.
 Swimming pool owners may be legally liable for an injury or swimming pool drowning on their property.

 If a member of your family has had a serious swimming pool accident, you need to know whether the swimming pool owner can be held responsible.
 Talk to a caring Florida swimming pool accident lawyer about your legal rights.
 I am attorney Philip DeBerard.
 I have more than three decades of experience helping individuals and families recover from serious injuries and wrongful deaths caused by the negligence of others, including swimming pool accidents.
 The law firm of Philip DeBerard, Injury Attorney, focuses on helping victims of swimming pool accidents and wrongful deaths in South Florida and the Treasure Coast.

 If you or a family member has suffered a serious injury or fatal accident in a swimming pool, call 1-800-299-8878 to speak with a respected South Florida premises liability attorney, or fill out our online contact form.

 Each year, hundreds of young children are injured or die by submersion in residential pools.
 Drowning is the top cause of preventable deaths among children age 1 to 4 in Florida, according to the National Safety Council.
 In 2020 alone, 58 kids in this age group tragically died by drowning.
 Even more children suffer nonfatal submersion injuries.